-I tattooed professionally for over a quarter of a century.
+Hi, I tattooed professionally for over a quarter of a century.
 I didn’t want to hear this either when it first came to my attention.
-My first concern was always my clients and it became apparent with little research that tattooing was is not safe.
+My first concern however was always my clients, and it became apparent over time and with little research that tattooing was/is not safe.

 I contend that a large percentage of tattooist are infected with Hep-C and don’t even realize it.

 Much of the work done by tattooist is to repair or redo tattoos that were administered in prison or jail.
 80% of the prison population is infected with Hep-C.

 75% of the people who have Hep-C are military veterans who are also a large part of the tattooed community.